 1. Calculate the costs

 Create a budget that looks at everything you’ll need to attend your dream school—tuition, room and board, books and supplies, a computer, travel, spending money, and all the other expenses you anticipate during undergrad.
 Now look at your options.
 You probably already know that private schools are more costly than public, and in-state schools will often be less expensive to attend than out-of-state.
 Some students opt to earn credits through a community college before transferring to a major university to finish their degrees.
 Look at all the choices in front of you and come up with some hard numbers to put behind each possible path.
+Costs almost always increase each year, so be sure to look at the most recent data and factor in the increases that will occur while you’re in school.

 2. Figure out what resources you already have available